coderefinery/manuals/obs.rst

 * The **windowed projector** does similar, but makes a new window that can be moved and resized.
 This can be captured as a single-window screenshare in an online meeting.
+Or it can be a smaller preview of the scene if the main OBS window is too large for your space.

 The **loopback output** creates a **virtual camera device**.
 This